GaloisInc/BESSPIN-Tool-Suite/docs/base/modes.md

 As mentioned above, `prepareEnv` will skip all environment preparation steps, and will just return. `startFett` will thus call `runFreeRTOSCwesEvaluation` and returns directly afterwards.
 For each test part, `runFreeRTOSCwesEvaluation` will:
 - Re-prepare the environment.
 For example, for Firesim, this will mean removing and re-installing the kernel modules, re-configuring the tap adaptor, and re-flashing the AFI.
-- Calls `launchFett`, which will:
+- Calls `launchFett`, which:
     - Builds a FreeRTOS binary with the current test part.
     - Loads the binary and starts the OS.
-    - Waits for the test to terminates, or times out (check `FreeRTOStimeout` in [cwesEvaluation/configuration.md](../cwesEvaluation/configuration.md)).
+    - Waits for the test to terminate, or times out (check `FreeRTOStimeout` in [cwesEvaluation/configuration.md](../cwesEvaluation/configuration.md)).
 - Tears down the relevant processes.
 - Collect any GDB logs if applicable.